33 Gym Terms You Need To Know For Your First Workout

 #13: Gains

-Probably the most common entry into any gym terms glossary is “gains,” which really just denotes the progress you’ve made in the gym.
+Probably the most common entry in any gym terms glossary is “gains,” which essentially denotes the progress you’ve made in the gym.

-The gym word “gains” is almost always used in terms of building muscle mass (also called hypertrophy) and muscle strength, but it can also refer to improvements in any aspect of fitness, including cardio.
+The gym term “gains” is almost always used in terms of building muscle mass (also called hypertrophy) and increasing muscle strength, but it can also refer to improvements in any aspect of fitness, including cardiovascular endurance.

 #14: Guns